pyccel/pyccel/docs/low-level-interface.md

 - Argument names must match unless they are positional-only.

-  Unless positional-only arguments are used the Fortran printer prints the name of the argument being called.
-As a result it is important that the argument names in the stub file match the argument names in the original code.
+  Unless positional-only arguments are used, the Fortran printer prints the name of the argument being called.
+As a result, it is important that the argument names in the stub file match the argument names in the original code.

 - Multiple returns are interpreted as multiple `intent(out)` arguments.
 These are always the first arguments of the Fortran function and are not called by name.